SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 - This task must be completed without using any C++ Standard Library (STL) containers, such as `std::vector` or `std::stack`
 - The only valid characters in the expression are digits (0-9), parentheses `(` and `)`, and the operators `+`, `-`, `*`, and `/`
-- If the expression is empty, or it contains any invalid characters, or it contains mismatched parentheses, or it is malformed in any other way, the function should throw an `std::runtime_error("Invalid expression");` exception
+- If the expression is empty, or it contains any invalid characters, or it contains mismatched parentheses, or it is malformed in any other way, the function should throw an `std::runtime_error("Invalid expression")` exception
 - Numbers in the expression can be multiple digits (e.g., `0`, `12`, `345`) but never negative (i.e., no unary minus operator)
 - The `/` operator should perform integer division (e.g., `5/2` should yield `2`)
-- Division by zero should throw an `std::runtime_error("Division by zero");` exception
+- Division by zero should throw an `std::runtime_error("Division by zero")` exception

 To work on this task, you may develop your own test program.
 We are providing a sample `test_fpie.cpp` that you can use as a starting point.
 You can modify the test cases or add new ones as needed to thoroughly test your implementation.
-To compile the test program, you can use the following command:
+To compile the test program, you can use the following command within the `src/` directory:

 ```bash
 # compile the test program